Select a language:

 Sewage is observed to be overflowing onto the property outside the facility and it is determined that the food facility is contributing to the overflow.

-A health permit is suspended if none of the toilets within a food facility are available for employee use within the food establishment.
+None of the toilets within a food facility are available for employee use.

-A health permit is suspendedCockroach family inside of food establishment if live cockroach activity is observed in the critical areas of the food establishment leading to adulteration of food products and risk to public health.
+Live cockroach activity is observed in critical areas of the food establishment leading to the adulteration of food products and risk to public health.
 Other evidence may include, but is not limited to, spotting, egg casings, and dead cockroaches.

-A health permit is suspended if the quantity of other vermin present in the critical areas of the food establishment is such a magnitude (i.e., too-numerous to count) that the public's health is at risk).
+The quantity of other vermin present in critical areas of the food establishment is large enough (i.e., too numerous to count) that the public's health is at risk).

 Example: The Person-In-Charge fails to report two or more employees experiencing Acute Gastrointestinal symptoms and complaints of foodborne illness are reported.

-A health permit may be suspended under any other condition not mentioned above which constitutes an imminent health hazard to the public's health that cannot be immediately corrected.
+Any other condition not mentioned above that constitutes an imminent health hazard to the public's health and cannot be immediately corrected.

-When a health permit is suspended, it is not closed permanently.
-Once the imminent health hazard has been abated, and the conditions causing the hazard have been corrected, the food facility operator may then contact Environmental Health to request a follow-up inspection.
-A suspended, revoked or downgraded permit may be reinstated (or a new permit issued) if the enforcement agency determines that the conditions that prompted the suspension, revocation or downgrade no longer exist.
+When a health permit is suspended, the food facility is not closed permanently.
+Once the imminent health hazard has been abated, and the conditions that caused the hazard have been corrected, the food facility operator may then contact Environmental Health to request a follow-up inspection.
+A suspended, revoked, or downgraded permit may be reinstated (or a new permit issued) if the enforcement agency determines that the conditions that prompted the suspension, revocation or downgrade no longer exist.